tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Goblin and Bacchus continue to work as a team against the other two.
 Isnorr asserts dominance, lays the babyfaces out.
 He sets up the table on the ramp, puts Goblin on it and bodyslams Benny on top of him - the table breaks.
 Rafi tries to sneak past for a win, but is stopped by Isnorr as well.
-Rafi makes a comeback, puts Isnorr through a horizontal ladder and attemps to climb.
+Rafi makes a comeback, puts Isnorr through a horizontal ladder and attempts to climb.
 Bacchus makes a save, with the help of Goblin they put Rafi through a table.

 All four men climb the ladders and brawl, only to fall off them.
 Benny is alone on the ladder and has the match won, but sees Isnorr attempting to choke Goblin out with a ladder.
 He chooses loyalty over victory, saving Goblin with a superman punch to Isnorr.
 Goblin and Rafi are last men standing, they climb the ladder and brawl.